The Champion (song): Composition

 The song is set in the key of G minor with a tempo of 90 beats per minute in common time.
 It follows a chord progression of Gm–B–F–D, and Underwood's vocals span from G3 to C5.

 Commercial performance

 "The Champion" sold 61,000 units in its first week and debuted at number 47 on the Billboard Hot 100 becoming that week's Hot Shot Debut.
 Following the video premiere of the song during the Super Bowl LII, it saw an increase in streaming—668,000 on-demand streams on February 5, a 110 percent rise compared to what it tallied on February 3.

 The song was certified Platinum by the RIAA on January 24, 2019.
-As of May 14, 2018, the single has sold 314,000 copies in the United States.
+By May 14, 2018, the single has sold 314,000 copies in the United States.
+On May 5, 2023, the single was certified 2× Platinum by the RIAA.

 Music video

 The official music video for the song was released on March 2, 2018.
 The video, directed by Jimmy Lynch, shows a montage of different embodiments of "champions" encompassing range of athletes, students and soldiers alike.
 There's also strong references to female empowerment, with clips of shark attack survivor and surfer Bethany Hamilton appearing next to images of the Me Too movement.
 Underwood also appears in the video in various clips of her recording the song in the studio, clips from her tour, as well as on a running trail, and even in footage from her audition for American Idol.

 The video received three nominations at the 2018 CMT Music Awards for "Video of the Year", "Collaborative Video of the Year" and "Female Video of the Year", ultimately winning the last one and extending Underwood's record for most CMT Music Award wins.